UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

 - request default storage
 - request more than default storage
 - done with storage stage

+!!! tip

+    - Add the Cygnus /proj resource and set the Requested Capacity to your amount of raw data.
+You may ignore the other fields.
+    - Add the Cygnus /proj/nobackup resource and set the Requested Capacity to your estimated total minus your raw data.
+You may ignore the other fields.

 ???- question "How does that look like (Request more example)?"